AkramsBookshelf/GCT-Unity/UnityEssentials/LevelSetup.md

 1. Open **Unity Hub**.

-2. Click **Add Project** → navigate to your local repository folder and then to the inner Unity project folder and select it.
+2. Click **Add Project** → navigate to your local repository folder and select the Unity project folder inside.
     - In this case the repository folder should be **ParkGame** and the Unity project folder **ParkGame-Unity**

 4. Once added, click the project to open it in **Unity Editor**.